ZeDevGit/react-portfolio/Main/README.md

 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 ```
 ## Features
+- About me page for brief description
+- Portfolio page to show off previous projects
+- Contact form for users wanting to inquire on more information
+- Resume page for easiest access to current resume through download link
+- Error page for when there's a routing error on the site

 ## Mock-Up